 Color and Pattern

-All colors and patterns are permissible, except merle.
+All colours and patterns are permissible.

 Size